keystonejs/keystone/docs/guides/mutation-lifecycle.md

 The field access permissions can now be checked.

-Only those fields which are being set/updated have their permissions checks.
+Only those fields which are being set/updated have their permissions checked.

 All relevant fields for all targeted items are checked in parallel and if any of them fail an `AccessDeniedError` is returned, listing all the fields which violated access control.